 Something cool you can do here, though, is a more limited run of apparel to give just to employees.
 Your team might have t-shirts already, so maybe this time you splurge for some great company hoodies or sweaters.
 Fleece has a higher perceived value, and lends itself really well to the time of year.
 Plus, people will love ’em.
 We’d recommend checking out the Bella+Canvas 3945 or the Independent Trading Co.
 AFX4000Z to put your design on.

-6) A travel bonus.
 This gift is a little less tangible, but no less exciting.
-Giving your employees a bonus that’s specific to traveling accomplishes a couple of things: 1) it helps them make sure they use the money, versus save it like people might feel obligated to do with a bonus 2) encourages your employees to recharge.
-This gift is unique and goes a long way to promote employee well-being.
-Win, win.
+Giving your employees a bonus that’s specific to traveling accomplishes a couple of things:

 In what has become an annual tradition, the whole Real Thread team sails off on a company cruise just after the new year.
 We use this time partially to cast vision for the new year, but mostly to spend valuable time together as a team.